gxf1212/notes/MD/FYP-notes.md

 - Click 'solvate', molecular info (# of water) is shown in Terminal again.

 > this GUI doesn’t have ionization, neither choose water model??
+TIP3P water is the default...

 ###### Ionization